Spondylodiscitis is characterised by infection involving the intervertebral disc and adjacent vertebrae.

 - hypointense in chronic stage

-A bone scan and white cell scan may be used to demonstrate increased uptake at the site of infection, and are more sensitive than plain film and CT, however lack specificity.
-The classic appearance on multiphase bone scans is increased blood flow and pool activity and associated increased uptake on the standard delayed static images.
+A bone scan and white cell scan (WBC) may be used to demonstrate increased uptake at the site of infection, and are more sensitive than plain film and CT, however lack specificity.
+Not infrequently, WBC scan demonstrates cold spots, a nonspecific finding.
+The classic appearance on multiphase bone scans is increased blood flow and pool activity and associated increased uptake on the standard delayed static images 15.
+67Ga-citrate has been used with some success, but is hampered by inferior dosimetric and imaging characteristics (high effective dose, long half-life time, poor spatial resolution) 14-15.

 Possible imaging differential considerations include